 Counseling addresses the psychological damage meth addiction causes.
-Additionally, it educates patients on how to resist temptation and maintain long-term wellness.
+Additionally, it educates clients on how to resist temptation and maintain long-term wellness.
 Because meth is one of the hardest drugs to overcome, professional treatment is essential to stopping meth use.
 Unfortunately, those who don’t seek treatment risk a life of severe addiction or even death.

 Meth Addiction Treatment